huaweicodelabs/harmonyos-codelabs/DistributionGamePad/GameApplication/README.md

 请参阅LICENSE文件以获得更多信息。

 What is it?
-The GameApplication is a phone project of DistributionGamePad.
+The GameApplication is a TV side application of DistributionGamePad.
 It use HarmonyOS distribution and graphic feature.
 After start GameApplication it will ask you to choose the handles, You can choose one or two handles.
 When the selection is complete it will start handles automaticly.

 Installation requirements